Saturday, January 13 @ TBA

 (1) Register Online.
 This is the most preferred method.
-CLICK HERE to complete the Costume Competition entry form.
 When you register online, you will receive an email confirmation with your contestant # and a time to arrive for pre-judging.
-When you get to the show, you will need to sign in at the COSPLAY BOOTH #2119, where you will be given further instructions.
+When you get to the show, you will need to sign in at the COSPLAY BOOTH #TBA, where you will be given further instructions.

 Roll Call: All entrants must show up 30 minutes prior to the competition for roll call in the Main Events room.

-All contestants must fill out the Costume Competition Entry Form prior to the Advance Registration Deadline of December 1, 2016.
+All contestants must fill out the Costume Competition Entry Form prior to the Advance Registration Deadline of January 1, 2018.
 All entries sent by email will be contacted back via email with a contestant # and pre-judging information.
-Any entries not sent in advance by September 10, 2016 must be entered at the convention at the COSPLAY BOOTH located at Booth #2119 in the Main Exhibition Hall.
+Any entries not sent in advance by must be entered at the convention at the COSPLAY BOOTH located at Booth #TBA in the Main Exhibition Hall.